Somayyah/lfs/log.md

 - There are two methods for device handling in Linux:

 **Static device creation** were thousands of device nodes are created even if they don't exist.
 This is done via **MAKEDEV** script, it calls for **mknod** program with relevant major / minor numbers of all devices that exist.
-With **UDEV**, device nodes are only created after being detected by the kernel boot time, and updates them into **devtmpfs** file system which is a virtual file system lives entirely in system memory.
+With **UDEV**, device nodes are only created after being detected by the kernel boot time.

 Device nodes don't require much space in the memory.